1. Which ski is right for me?

 7.5 Storing your skis

 Don’t neglect your skis when it stops snowing!
 Store your skis somewhere away from heat and damp to avoid rusting.
 If you can coat your skis in a layer of wax before storing this is even better as it will prevent rust and ensure your base does not dry out.
+If your edges do rust, you should take them to your local shop to have them professionally tuned to remove the rust and make sure they are ready to be on snow again.

 7.6 Tips to keep your skis looking good for years